 Role-Play: Participants negotiate terms for a sample bilateral agreement with an international partner.

-4. Monitoring and Evaluation of Partnerships (30 Minutes)
+4. Monitoring and Evaluation of International Collaborations (30 Minutes)

-- Practicalities - Defining success metrics for international partnerships. - Collecting and analysing feedback from stakeholders. - Strategies for strengthening ongoing collaborations. - International database of agreement/Information systems
+- Defining success metrics for international partnerships. - Collecting and analyzing feedback from stakeholders. - Strategies for strengthening ongoing collaborations.

 • Scenario Exercise: Participants design an evaluation framework for an existing or proposed partnership.